Are you thinking about living in a big city?

-I walked half a block to the entrance of the subway, changed to the shuttle at Times Square, got off at Grand Central, walked a couple of blocks, and was soon sitting in the dental office in less than 15 minutes.
+I walked half a block to the subway entrance, changed to the shuttle at Times Square, got off at Grand Central, walked a couple of blocks, and soon sat in the dental office in less than 15 minutes.

-As a bonus – for those of us who need it – there’s a Twelve-Step Meeting somewhere in the city 24-7; and always within walking distance of wherever you live.
+As a bonus—for those who need it—there’s a Twelve-Step Meeting somewhere in the city 24-7, and always within walking distance of wherever you live.

 6. The Sights

 A very short list of the best sights to see when living in a big city like NYC:

 - Central Park (larger than the municipality of Monaco!)

 - Atlantic Ocean Coastline (which is longer than the Miami, Boston, Los Angeles, and San Francisco coastlines combined).

 Walking here is like walking nowhere else.